Extend your student visa in the UK or continue to live in the UK as an EU / EEA national

 If you make a payment but do not receive a confirmation e-mail within 7 working days, you should email your payment receipt to email@example.com with ‘CAS Fee Update Required’ in the subject line to request an update to your CAS.

-As part of your appointment, you will need to book an appointment at a UKVCAS Service Centre - there is a UKVCAS Service Centre in Glasgow or you could choose to book at a UKVCAS service centre elsewhere in the UK.
-You can choose from the Standard, Priority or Super Priority services.
-Please see the 'Submit' guide for more information.
+As part of the visa application process, you will need to book an appointment at a UKVCAS Service Centre - there is a UKVCAS Service Centre in Glasgow or you could choose to book at a UKVCAS service centre elsewhere in the UK.
+You can choose from the Standard, Priority or Super Priority services:

 Biometric Information & BRPs